flakjakk/working-band/docs/source/linecheck.rst

 Bass
 ^^^^
+Bass player to fire up effects then his / her amp.
+Check that they have sound and EQ to taste.
+Check that any lines to the mixer are working and EQ to taste.

+Guitar/s
+^^^^^^^^

+Guiatrist/s to power on effects then amp/s.
+Check that they have sound and EQ to taste.
+Check that any lines to the mixer are working and EQ to taste.

-Now you are ready for Phase III which is The Sound Check.
+If everything has worked up to this point then you are ready for Phase III which is the actual Sound Check.